Gluten Free Beer vs Low Gluten Beer

 What is low gluten beer?

-When it comes to choosing which beer to drink, we all have our preferences.
-However for some, what beer contains can drastically reduce their options.
+When it comes to choosing which beer to drink, we all have our preferences, but there are considerable fewer options for people who are allergic or sensitive to gluten.
 Maintaining a low gluten diet can be difficult, as gluten is often a ‘hidden ingredient’ in a lot of the food and drink that we consume.
 Here, we look at why there is gluten in beer and how different levels can mean that some beers are suitable for those seeking to reduce their gluten intake.

 Where does the gluten in beer come from?